-Each team has an appointed manager, for which applications will open in the near future.
+Each team has an appointed manager, for which applications are now open.
 These managers can either take a playing spot on the roster, or be non-playing.
 They are responsible for their team, for tryouts, and liaising with the League.

-Each team will hold regional tryouts in their catchment areas in February.
-The best 30 players will be chosen by that team’s manager, and they will form that team’s 2017 roster.
-21 players from those 30 will be selected for each fixture, providing some flexibility and strategy, as well as allowances for fatigue over the course of the season.
+Each team holds regional tryouts in their catchment areas in February.
+The best 25 players are chosen by that team’s manager, and they form that team’s roster for the season.
+18 players from those 25 will be selected for each fixture, providing some flexibility and strategy, as well as allowances for fatigue over the course of the season.

 How do the fixtures work?

-Fixtures are held fortnightly, with one being held for each division, and consist of each team playing the other three divisional competitors once over the course of the day in a round-robin format.
+Fixtures are held regularly over the summer, with three being held for each division, and consist of each team playing the other divisional competitors once over the course of the day in a round-robin format.
 The location of the divisional fixtures will move around the region to ensure that all teams have a certain amount of fixtures close to home.

 Do I have to be an ‘elite’ player to try out?

 Absolutely not.
 Just come along and bring your best game.
-We’re offering one of the best opportunities to shine in the UK game, regardless of what club you play for during the season.
+We’re offering one of the best opportunities to shine in the sport, regardless of what club you play for during the season.

 What about brooms/hoops/kit?